 But now we’re stuck on whether or not to use a sperm donor who would be willing to be contacted when our future child is 18 or to use a completely anonymous donor.
 The truth is we want to give our future child the gift of being able to contact his or her donor but we aren't in love with any of the open donors we have found and really like a donor we found who is anonymous.
 We thought doing our due diligence would help us find all the answers but now we’re stumped.
 Can you give us some

-Ok, I will give you a few more things to think about and perhaps that will help.
-First, let yourself off the hook about thinking that you have to have the exact perfect plan.
-It’s wonderful that you want to give your child the gift of being able to find his / her donor one day.
+First, let yourself off the hook about thinking that you have to have the perfect plan.
+It’s wonderful that you want to give your child the gift of being able to find their donor one day.
 However, it does not always work out the way we plan.
-The donors who say their identity can be released when the child is 18 can change their minds.
-When the first 10 children contact him, he may be very happy to meet, talk and share his history.
-But when he is older, has a family of his own and perhaps has met 30 offspring already, he may not be as enthusiastic.
-And the anonymous donor may want to be found one day, even though now he is adamant that he does not want to be.
-By the time your children are adults, we may be able to find our genetic relatives just by doing a retinal scan.
+Sometimes, even sperm donors who say their identity can be released when the child is 18 (also known as open-door donors) change their minds.
+For example, when the first few children contact him, he may be very happy to meet, talk and share his history.
+But when this donor is older, has a family of his own, and perhaps has met multiple offspring already, he may not be as enthusiastic.
+DNA programs such as 23 and Me and Ancestry.com make it almost impossible to be anonymous, so it is likely your child will find their donor if they are interested.
+The one benefit to choosing a donor that is willing to be contacted is that he once said he would be open, therefore, there is a better chance he will be willing to connect, but again, there is no guarantee.
+If you find the right donor for you and he is labeled anonymous, you can always tell your child you made the best decision you could to give them the healthiest life possible, and unfortunately, the best donor was not willing to be contacted.

-Also, think about the genetics of both sides of his family as being stronger than the traits you see in his profile.
-For example, I met with a donor who was blonde but he has three red haired brothers.
-If you are interested in fair skin, tall stature, dark hair etc… make sure your donor is not the only family member who has that trait.
-Look at the overall picture on both sides of the family.
+Last, remember that you are also taking on the physical traits of the donor’s family.
+For example, I met with a donor who was blonde, but had three red-haired brothers.
+If you are interested in fair skin, tall stature, dark hair etc., make sure your donor is not the only family member who has that trait.
+Look at the overall picture on both sides of his family.